You may find yourself flying into Kuala Lumpur on a layover in South East Asia, or it may be your first stop to backpacking Malaysia.

 Is your phone eSIM ready?
 Read about how e-Sims work or click below to see one of the top eSIM providers on the market and ditch the plastic.Grab an eSIM!

 Bangsar is one of the coolest neighborhoods in Kuala Lumpur.
 Although it’s located a fair distance from the heart of KL it’s easy to connect with major areas by public transport.

 Sitting in the Klang Valley, KL Sentral is a hop, skip, and a jump away.
 It’s also located close to Brickfields/Little India and is within easy reach of the popular KL Bird Park and Butterfly Park KL.

 The trendy residential area has two very different sides, making for a rather unique stay.
 You can enjoy exciting street markets and visit diverse places of worship while also making the most of hip cafes, restaurants, and bars and shopping in funky and offbeat boutiques.

-The area is constantly reinventing itself, going through stages of being a vibrant nightlife hub, a café-lover’s paradise, and an arts haven.
+The area is constantly reinventing itself, going through stages of being one of Kuala Lumpur’s nightlife hubs, a café-lover’s paradise, and an arts haven.
 It’s definitely an interesting place!

 - Go shopping at Mid Valley Megamall, An Viet the Gardens Mall, and Bangsar Village.

 - Marvel at the striking temple of Tokong Thean Hou.

 - Visit the nearby Perdana Botanical Garden, which is home to many beautiful flowers and scenic spots where you can relax in nature.